Shirin Ebadi

 Shirin Ebadi (شيرين عبادى; born 21 June 1947) is an Iranian Nobel laureate, lawyer, writer, teacher and a former judge and founder of the Defenders of Human Rights Center in Iran.
 In 2003, Ebadi was awarded the Nobel Peace Prize for her pioneering efforts for democracy and women's, children's, and refugee rights.
-She was the first Muslim woman and the first Iranian to receive the award.
+She was the first Iranian to receive the award.

 She has lived in exile in London since 2009.
+In March 2026, Iranian opposition leader Reza Pahlavi said that Ebadi would lead a committee to draft regulations for transitional justice in Iran, creating a framework for a court and fact-finding commission to address human rights violations under the Islamic Republic.
+She was named one of the 100 most influential people in 2026 by Time magazine.

+Biography

 Life and early career as a judge

-Ebadi was born in Hamadan into an educated family.
-Her father, Mohammad Ali Ebadi, was the city's chief notary public and a professor of commercial law.
-Her mother, Minu Yamini,.
+Ebadi was born in Hamedan into an educated family.
+Her mother was Minu Yamini, and father, Mohammad Ali Ebadi, was the city's chief notary public and a professor of commercial law.
 When she was an infant, her family moved to Tehran.
 Before earning a law degree from the University of Tehran Ebadi attended Anoshiravn Dadgar and Reza Shah Kabir schools.

 She was admitted to the law department of the University of Tehran in 1965 and 1969; upon graduation, she passed the qualification exams to become a judge.
 After a six-month internship period, she officially became a judge in March 1969.
 She continued her studies at the University of Tehran to pursue a doctorate in law; in 1971, one of her professors was Mahmoud Shehabi Khorassani.
 In 1975, she became the first female president of the Tehran city court and served until the Iranian Revolution.
 She was one of the first female judges in Iran.